RobMeades/watchdog/software/README.md

 Edit the file `/etc/apache2/sites-available/000-default.conf` to set `DocumentRoot` to wherever you plan to run the `watchdog` executable; best not to put this in your own home directory as permissions get awkward, put it somehere like `/home/http/`.

-To configure `mod_wsgi` to send requests to `cfg.wsgi`, add the following to the top of the same file, just below the `DocumentRoot` stuff (noting that the full path is needed to the `.wsgi` file and the file must be in the same folder as the file `watchdog.cfg`, which should be your `DocumentRoot`):
+To handle POSTing changes to the schedule JSON file from the web client, you need to configure `mod_wsgi` to send any requests directed at the URL `/watchdog.cfg` to our script, `cfg.wsgi`.
+Do this by adding the following to the top of `/etc/apache2/sites-available/000-default.conf`, just below the `DocumentRoot` stuff; note that the full path is needed to the `.wsgi` file and that the `.wsgi` file must be in the same folder as the file `watchdog.cfg`, which should be your `DocumentRoot`:

 ```
-# Call the script cfg.wsgi when a POST request is made to the file /watchdog.cfg
+# Call the script cfg.wsgi when a POST/GET/whatever request is made to the file /watchdog.cfg
 WSGIScriptAlias /watchdog.cfg <your_folder>/cfg.wsgi
 ```